 5. Tell me what you know about the role.

 Employers may ask this question to get a starting line for how much they need to tell you about the basics of the position you’re applying for.
 It might also tell them whether or not you’ve taken the time to carefully read the job description and research as much as possible before.

-Example answer: “From the job description, I understand that you are looking for a bookkeeper to provide support to the department’s financial activities primarily related to Accounts Payable and Procurement.
+“From the job description, I understand that you are looking for a bookkeeper to provide support to the department’s financial activities primarily related to Accounts Payable and Procurement.
 I also understand that you require HIPAA compliance training, for which I am certified.
-It sounds like many of the daily tasks include processing vendor creation, journals, check requests, wire transfers and invoice for payments.
+It sounds like many of the daily tasks include processing vendor creation, journals, check requests, wire transfers and invoices for payments.
 Can you tell me more about why this position is open and what needs the team needs?”

 6. Why do you want to work here?

 Your phone interviewer might ask why you want to work at the company to get an idea of whether or not you’ve researched the company, what motivates you and whether your values align with those of the business.
 To answer this question, research the company by visiting their company page, their website and recent press releases or news stories.
 Select a few key items from your research that align with the company.
 For example, you might be inspired by their mission, interested in their product or excited about their growth in the industry.

 “After building my career managing hospitality staff, it has been my ultimate goal to work for a hotel that not only values the growth and achievement of their employees but also maintains an exquisite, affordable experience for their guests.
 I read your recent press release about implementing a truly innovative rewards program for guests at all levels, even those visiting for the first time.
 Your company continues to set precedence for quality service and experience, and I am looking for a career working toward that kind of mission.”

 7. Why are you looking for jobs?